forestryio/forestry.io/hugo/content/blog/add-e-commerce-to-your-static-site-with-snipcart.md

 For more information, view [Snipcart's "going live" docs](https://docs.snipcart.com/testing/going-live)
 {{% /tip %}}

-## Additional Features
+## Taking it Further

-Snipcart has some other nice features like user account dashboards and a customizable shopping cart.
-All of this is very easy to integrate into your site - check out their documentation
+This post focused on integrating products, but Snipcart has some other nice features like user account dashboards and a customizable shopping cart.
+All of this is very easy to integrate into your site &mdash; check out [Snipcart's documentation](https://docs.snipcart.com/) or their [guides and tutorials](https://docs.snipcart.com/getting-started/guides-and-tutorials) for inspiration.